blackm0re/sylpheed/README.md

 Input:

-- palin-text password to be encrypted (P)
+- plain-text password to be encrypted (P)

 - plain-text master-password used for key derivation (M)